-The ISL6296 is a highly cost-effective fixed-secret hash engine based on Intersil's FlexiHashTM technology.
-The device authentication is achieved through a challenge-response scheme customized for low-cost applications, where cloning via eavesdropping without knowledge of the device's secret code is not economically viable.
-When used for its intended applications, the ISL6296 offers the same level of effectiveness as other significantly more expensive high maintenance monetary-grade hash algorithm and authentication schemes.
+The ISL6296A is a highly cost-effective fixed-secret hash engine based on Intersil's FlexiHash technology.
+The device's authentication is achieved through a challenge response scheme, which is customized for low-cost applications where cloning via eavesdropping without knowledge of the device's secret code is not economically viable.
+When used for its intended applications, the ISL6296A offers the same level of effectiveness as other significantly more expensive high maintenance monetary-grade hash algorithm and authentication schemes.

-The ISL6296 has a wide operating voltage range, and is suitable for direct powering from a 1-cell Li-Ion/Li-Poly or a 3-cell series NiMH battery pack.
-The ISL6296 can also be powered by the XSD bus when the bus pull-up voltage is 3.3V or higher.
-The device connects directly to the cell terminals of a battery pack, and includes on-chip voltage regulation circuit, POR, and a non-crystal based oscillator for bus timing reference.
+The ISL6296A has a wide operating voltage range and is suitable for direct powering from a 1-cell Li-ion/Li-Poly or a 3-cell series NiMH battery pack.
+The ISL6296A can also be powered by the XSD bus when the bus pull-up voltage is 3.3V or higher.
+The device connects directly to the cell terminals of a battery pack and includes on-chip voltage regulation circuit, POR and a non-crystal based oscillator for bus timing reference.

-Communication with the host is achieved through a single-wire XSD interface - (a light-weight subset of Intersil's ISD bus interface).
-The XSD bus is compatible for use with serial ports offered by all 8250 compatible UART's or a single GPIO (general purpose input and output) pin of a microprocessor.
+Communication with the host is achieved through a single-wire XSD interface (a light-weight subset of Intersil's ISD bus interface).
+The XSD bus is compatible for use with serial ports offered by all 8250 compatible UART's or a single GPIO (General Purpose Input and Output) pin of a microprocessor.

-A clone prevention solution utilizing the ISL6296 offers safety and revenue protection at the lowest cost and power, and is suitable for protection against after-market replacement for a wide variety of low-cost applications.
+A clone prevention solution utilizing the ISL6296A offers safety and revenue protection at the lowest cost and power and is suitable for protection against after-market replacement for a wide variety of low-cost applications.